Bespoke Rooflights

 Non-Fragility & Walk-On Requirements

 An important consideration when designing bespoke rooflights is safety during ongoing cleaning and maintenance.
 A risk assessment should be carried out whether there is risk of injury to people tripping or falling onto the rooflight in which case a non-fragile system should be specified or the rooflight protected by barriers to prevent anybody falling onto the glass.
-If the bespoke rooflight is likely to be walked on by unauthorised personnel, such as students after a night on the town returning to their accommodation, then walk-on glass should be specified to provide the necessary
+If the rooflight is likely to be walked on by unauthorised personnel, such as students after a night in the town returning to their accommodation, then walk-on glass should be specified to provide the necessary

 robustness.